sofa-framework/doc/components/engine/analyze/clusteringengine.md

 <!-- generate_doc -->
 # ClusteringEngine

-Group points into overlapping clusters according to a user defined number of clusters and radius
+Group points into overlapping clusters according to a user defined number of clusters and radius.

 ## Vec3d